Flag of Mars: Thomas O. Paine's design

 Thomas O. Paine, who served as the third Administrator of NASA, designed a Mars flag in 1984.
-Paine's Mars flag includes a sliver of Earth near the hoist side of the flag "as a reminder of where we came from, and a star near to the other side, to remind us of where we are going.
+Paine's Mars flag includes a sliver of Earth on the lower fly side corner of the flag "as a reminder of where we came from, and a star near to the other side, to remind us of where we are going.
 In the center of the field is a representation of the Mars planet symbol, with its arrow pointing out to the star, acknowledging that Mars is not our destination, merely a way station on a journey that has no ending".

 Paine's flag design was illustrated by artist Carter Emmart.
 That illustration was published on the cover of a periodical titled The Planetary Report.
 According to Emmart, Paine "created the Mars flag as an award to the person or organization that he felt had contributed most to advancing the human exploration of Mars".

 On November 12, 2005, Ray Bradbury received a Mars flag as a part of the "Thomas O. Paine Award for the Advancement of Human Exploration of Mars".
 The award was presented to Bradbury during The Planetary Society's 25th Anniversary Awards Dinner.